Machine90/yu-the-great/README.md

 ### Concepts

-Let's introduce some important concepts before using this library:
+Let's make clear some important concepts before using this library:

 * Node: the Node we mentioned here could be a server, a node can maintain more than 1 group.
 * Group: a raft group, includes some voters (consists of different nodes), each group has it's own id, key range and voters.
-* Peer: a member (aka voter) of group on this node, perform as a `RaftNode`
+* Peer: one replica of a group, installed on the node.
 * Propose: "write" behavior of the raft group, content of propose is defined to binary type, which can be designed to anything, for example "binlog".
-* ReadIndex: "read" behavior of the raft group,
+* ReadIndex: "read" behavior of the raft group.
+Yu support client read proposal data from each group, and guarantee this data has been committed.

 ### Dependency

 We haven't deploy it to any repo like crate.io (in plan) now, so if you have interesting, import it from git.

 ```
-yu-the-greate = { git = "https://github.com/xxx.git", default-features = false }
+yu-the-greate = { git = "https://github.com/Machine90/yu-the-great.git", default-features = false }
 ```

 ### Features